SSWConsulting/SSW.Rules.Content/rules/do-you-have-a-devops-checklist/rule.md

 ---
-seoDescription: DevOps checklist for monitoring and application life cycle management, ensuring quality metrics are tracked across three categories: Always Tasks, Daily Tasks, and End of Sprint Tasks.
+seoDescription: DevOps checklist for monitoring and application life cycle management, ensuring quality metrics are tracked across three categories - Always Tasks, Daily Tasks, and End of Sprint Tasks.
 type: rule
 title: Do you have a DevOps Checklist?
 uri: do-you-have-a-devops-checklist